Modern Slavery Act Statement

 12. Protection of the Environment

-The EGL Group choose to hold themselves accountable to the minimum standards of “The Code”, therefore every two years each site in the EGL Group has an independent, 3rd party Sedex Members Ethical Trade Audit (SMETA).
+Every two years minimum, each site in the EGL Group has an independent, 3rd party Sedex Members Ethical Trade Audit (SMETA).
 SMETA uses the ETI Base Code and the local law as its monitoring standards and includes a site tour, confidential worker interviews and a thorough review of documentation.
+We are fully committed to openness and transparency and are therefore pleased to share these reports in full with our trade customers via Sedex.

-Preventing Hidden Labour Exploitation Policy
+• Preventing Hidden Labour Exploitation Policy

 • Eligibility to Work Procedure – this ensures everyone who works with us has a legal right to work in the UK and has not therefore been trafficked into the UK with no legal right to work.